 What does the MSW interview entail?

-The MSW faculty will review applications that have been submitted, that being the essay questions, resume, and transcripts, prior to the interview.
-Questions asked during the interview are based on the information provided in the application packet, as well as are based on the conversation that occurs during the interview.
-That said, every interview is different.
+The MSW faculty will review submitted applications, including essay questions, resume, and transcripts, prior to the interview.
+Questions asked during the interview are based on the information provided in the application packet, as well as on the conversation that occurs during the interview.
+Every interview is different and personalized.

-How should students best prepare for their interview?
+How should applicants best prepare for their interview?

-Interviews are conducted face-to-face via online video conference technology.
+Faculty and applicants conduct interviews face-to-face via online video conference technology.
 Applicants should be dressed professionally and be “camera-ready.”
-Applicants should test their technology BEFORE the interview to be sure they can access the link to the interview and have a webcam, microphone, and speakers that work.
-Applicants should also be on time and if an unexpected delay occurs (because life just happens sometimes or technology does not work), they need to reach out to NCU and let us (MSW faculty) know as soon as possible.
+Applicants should test their technology BEFORE the interview to be sure they can access the link to the interview and have functioning webcam, microphone, and speakers.
+Applicants should also be on time.
+If an unexpected delay occurs (because life just happens sometimes or technology does not work), applicants need to reach out to NCU and let us (MSW faculty) know as soon as possible.

 Applicants need to come ready to talk about themselves, which may feel uncomfortable to them, and discuss the information provided in their application.
 Applicants need to make sure their application is thorough and complete, and free from grammatical errors.
 Applicants should come ready to share their excitement for this next step in their professional development and ready to ask questions about the field of Social Work and the MSW program.